precisely/gene-panel-curation/genes/COMT.md

 ```
 # What are the effects of variants in <gene_symbol>?

-For the vast majority of people, the overall risk associated with the common <gene_symbol> variants is small, and do not impact treatment.
-It is possible that variants in this gene interact with other gene variants, which is the reason for our inclusion of this gene in the gene panel.
+For the vast majority of people, the overall risk associated with the common <gene_symbol> variants is small, and does not impact treatment.
+It is possible that variants in this gene interact with other gene variants, which is the reason for our inclusion of this gene.

 <call variants with the multiple categories>